Joan Crawford: Children

 In 1947, Crawford adopted two fraternal twin daughters and named them Catherine "Cathy" and Cynthia "Cindy".
 They were born prematurely on January 13, 1947, and required hospital supervision for several weeks.
 Cathy and Cynthia are the only children adopted by Crawford from the Tennessee Children's Home Society.
 Their birth mother was ill and died less than a week after the twins were born due to kidney failure; their biological father abandoned their mother during birth.
 Their biological mother made the adoption arrangements before Cathy and Cindy were born.

 Crawford's fourth husband, Alfred Steele, took on a father-figure role to the children after his marriage to Crawford in 1955.

 Cathy described her mother as wise, warm, realistic, caring, and a "good friend".
 Cathy attended Vernon Court Junior College, the Fashion Institute of Technology, and the International Fine Arts College.
-In November 1967, Crawford announced that Cathy, was engaged to Navy petty officer, Jerome Jon Lalonde.
+In November 1967, Crawford announced that Cathy was engaged to Navy petty officer Jerome Jon Lalonde.
 They met while Cathy was working part time as a waitress while attending college.
 They were married in Alexandria Bay on August 10, 1968.
 Herbert L. Barnet, then CEO of Pepsi Cola, gave Cathy away at the wedding.
 Cathy designed and sewed her own wedding dress.
 They had two children together.
 The couple separated in 1984, later divorcing.
 Cynthia married John Jordan and also had two children.
 They would eventually divorce.

 In the 1990s, the twins reconnected with their biological family in Tennessee.
 Cynthia died on October 14, 2007.
 Cathy died on January 11, 2020, of lung cancer.

 Pepsi-Cola

 During her marriage to Alfred Steele, Crawford traveled extensively on behalf of Pepsi.
 Following Steele's death on April 19, 1959, Crawford was elected as the first female to the board of directors and later took on the role of goodwill ambassador.
 In 1966, Crawford estimated that she traveled over 100000 mi a year for the company.

-In 1963, Crawford received the Pepsi's sixth annual "Pally Award", which was in the shape of a bronze Pepsi bottle.
+In 1963, Crawford received Pepsi's sixth annual "Pally Award", which was in the shape of a bronze Pepsi bottle.
 It was awarded to the employee making the most significant contribution to company sales.
 In 1973, Crawford retired from Pepsi's board of directors upon her official age of 65.